mxro/maxrohde-web/content/posts/2020/2020-03-05-next-js-with-bootstrap-getting-started/index.md

 ---
-title: "Next.js with Bootstrap Getting Started"
+title: 'Next.js with Bootstrap Getting Started'
-date: "2020-03-05"
+date: '2020-03-05'
 categories:
-  - "javascript"
+  - 'javascript'
 tags:
-  - "bootstrap"
+  - 'bootstrap'
-  - "next-js-framework"
+  - 'next-js-framework'
-  - "programming"
+  - 'programming'
-  - "react"
+  - 'react'
-coverImage: "banner.png"
+coverImage: 'banner.png'
 ---

 [Next.js](https://nextjs.org/) is an open-source framework for React that aspires to reduce the amount of boilerplate code required for developing React applications.
 Key features that Next.js provides out of the box are: